DEC PRISM: RISC

 During the 1970s, IBM had been carrying out studies of the performance of their computer systems and found, to their surprise, that 80% of the computer's time was spent performing only five operations.
 The hundreds of other instructions in their ISAs, implemented using microcode, went almost entirely unused.
 The presence of the microcode introduced a delay when the instructions were decoded, so even when one called one of those five instructions directly, it ran slower than it could if there was no microcode.
 This led to the IBM 801 design, the first modern RISC processor.

 Around the same time, in 1979, Dave Patterson was sent on a sabbatical from University of California, Berkeley to help DEC's west-coast team improve the VAX microcode.
 Patterson was struck by the complexity of the coding process and concluded it was untenable.
 He first wrote a paper on ways to improve microcoding, but later changed his mind and decided microcode itself was the problem.
 He soon started the Berkeley RISC project.
-The emergence of RISC sparked off a long-running debate within the computer industry about its merits; when Patterson first outlined his arguments for the concept in 1980, a dismissive dissenting opinion was published by DEC.
+The emergence of RISC sparked off a long-running debate within the computer industry about its merits; when Patterson first outlined his arguments for the concept in 1980, a dismissive dissenting opinion was published by DEC, but by the mid-1980s the consensus at DEC was that RISC was at least twice as efficient as CISC.
+The company had two options: Improve VAX as much as possible until the limitation of its 32-bit address space forced a replacement around 1999, or develop RISC as fast as possible.

+By the mid-1980s practically every company with a processor design arm began exploring the RISC approach.
+In spite of any official disinterest, DEC was no exception.
+In the period from 1982 to 1985, no fewer than four attempts were made to create a RISC chip at different DEC divisions.
+Titan from DEC's Western Research Laboratory (WRL) in Palo Alto, California was a high-performance ECL based design that started in April 1982, intended to run Unix, and achieving this objective in December 1985.
+Titan ran a modified version of Ultrix called Tunix (Titan Unix) with rewritten process and memory management functions.

+Titan was accompanied by the MultiTitan project, running from mid-1994 until January 1988 which explored instruction-level parallelism, shared memory multiprocessing, explicit cache management, high-performance floating-point arithmetic, unified scalar and vector processing, and the use of a "software definition" for the architecture.
+In April 1988, this effort delivered samples of a microprocessor fabricated using a CMOS process that were tested within the existing Titan architecture, able to operate at frequencies up to between 70 MHz and 90 MHz depending on the individual part, but falling short of the desired 100 MHz.
+Without the accompanying floating-point and cache management chips, benchmarking could not be performed, with only estimates of 20 MIPS performance being made.